sairash/sairashgautam.com.np/docs/blog/2024-11-10/index.md

 1. The current code in pointer is stored in the variable `command`.
 2. All of the other operations done in the if else sections are done as it is defined in the [Explaining Characters](./index.md#explaining-characters)

-Let's test the interpreter, by writing a simple brainfuck program:
+Let's test the interpreter, by writing a "simple" brainfuck program:
 ``` md
 ++++++++++[>+++++++>++++++++++>+++>+<<<<-]>++.>+.+++++++..+++.>++.<<+++++++++++++++.>.+++.------.--------.>+.>.
 ```